From Pastor Kate

 Pastor Kate grew up in Abingdon, Virginia, a small town near the Tennessee border.
 She went to the College of William and Mary, where she majored in biology and psychology (neuroscience).
 She attended seminary at the Lutheran Theological Seminary in Philadelphia (now a part of United Lutheran Seminary).

 Pastor Kate’s first call was in Culpeper, Virginia, where she served for five years.
-She then joined the staff at Good Shepherd Lutheran Church in Gaithersburg, serving as associate pastor for four years.
+She then joined the staff at Good Shepherd Lutheran Church in Gaithersburg, serving as associate pastor for four years, before accepting the call to serve as pastor at Good Shepherd, Alexandria.

 Pastor Kate and her husband, Jon, have two children, James and Luke.
 They enjoy playing in the pool or taking bike rides with their kids around the neighborhood.
 They also love to take longer trips to see family in Virginia, Colorado and Illinois.